samueldusek/samueldusek/README.md

 </h3>

 <h2 align="center">
-I am frontend developer with main focus on React, React Native, TypeScript and Nextjs.
+I am frontend developer.
+My main focus is on React, TypeScript and Nextjs, but I do a bit of PHP as well.
 </h2>

-👨‍💻 I work at [reservio.com](https://www.reservio.com/), where I develop and maintain mobile and web applications.
+👨‍💻 I work at [reservio.com](https://www.reservio.com/), where I develop and maintain web and mobile applications.

 ## 🛠 My tech stack